katsign/weather-dashboard/README.md

-# weather-dashboard
+# Weather Dashboard | README incoming...
-A predictive weather dashboard using the OpenWeather API, featuring dynamically updated HTML and CSS.
+## A predictive weather dashboard using the OpenWeather API, featuring dynamically updated HTML and CSS.